chronos-pramantha/orbital-cotwo-web/README.md

-# A Web micro-service for OCO2 data
+# A micro-service example for publishing big-data

 This micro-service provides map clients with **geolocated Web-compliant data**.
 Data published by *NASA/JPL's Orbital Carbon Observatory*  mission can be then easily edited into a map for Web-browsers using popular map providers' API.